St John's Church, Wapping: History

-St John's Church was originally built as a chapel-of-ease to Whitechapel in 1615-17 and became the parish church when Wapping was constituted as a separate parish in 1694.
+St John's Church was originally built as a chapel-of-ease to Whitechapel in 1615-17 and became the parish church when Wapping was constituted as a separate parish by the Parish of St. John of Wapping Act 1694 (5 & 6 Will. & Mar. c.
+20 Pr.).
 This makes it the oldest church in Wapping.
 The present remains date to 1756, when the church was rebuilt by Joel Johnson, who had trained as a carpenter.
 The church was bombed in WWII, with only a fragmentary rectangular shell remaining.
 The tower was restored in 1964 by the London County Council and the remainder converted into flats in the 1990s.

 Further traces of the 18th century neighbourhood remain nearby.
 Opposite, the former churchyard abuts the former dock wall.
 It was made into a public park in 1951, but still contains chest tombs to the Staple children, c.
 1730, and to John Robinson, c.
 1750.
 Adjoining the church is St John's Old School, founded c.
 1695 for the new parish and rebuilt together with the church in 1756.